Chapter 2:

 “No, not really,” I replied.

-“Taji was close to scoring a goal but someone tackled him.
-He had to go to the infirmary, they said that he was the man of the match though.”
-Sawa added.
+“Taji was close to scoring a goal, but someone tackled him.
+He had to go to the infirmary.
+They said he was the man of the match, though,” Sawa added.

 “He’s really not,” Sawa replied for me.

 She looked over at me with murderous intent.
 Her eyes sharply gazed at me.
-I probably should have taken the bait, would have been safer for me.
+I probably should have taken the bait—it would have been safer for me.

-“Ah yes, it is very nice, it is a bit different but not too much.”
-Mrs Lei replied.
+“Ah, yes, it’s very nice.
+It’s a bit different but not too much,” Mrs. Lei replied.

-“Yes, we are looking to stay here, it’s much better here.”
-Mrs Lei answered.
+“Yes, we’re looking to stay here.
+It’s much better here,” Mrs. Lei answered.

-I really wish I didn’t mess up Sawa’s plan, now we have to sit here so that we don't look too rude.
+I really wish I hadn’t messed up Sawa’s plan.
+Now we have to sit here so that we don’t look too rude.

-The three of us sat there for the past half an hour listening to our parents chat about all the boring stuff about school and work.
-I really wish I didn’t mess up.
-This entire time Sawa has been death staring me; might have even been cursing me under her breath.
+The three of us sat there for the past half-hour, listening to our parents chat about all the boring stuff—school, work, and so on.
+I really wish I hadn’t messed up.
+This entire time, Sawa has been death-staring me; she might have even been cursing me under her breath.

 “Can I go to the loo?”
 Lei Mei asked all of a sudden.

-Finally a chance to get out.
-I got up and lead Lei Mei to the bathroom.
-As soon as she closed the door I sprinted across the corridor to my bedroom and began to hide all the mess I have.
+Finally, a chance to get out.
+I got up and led Lei Mei to the bathroom.
+As soon as she closed the door, I sprinted across the corridor to my bedroom and began to hide all the mess I had.

-Only a few minutes later Sawa walked into my room as I was still hiding stuff around my room.
-I should have expected her to find her way to come up after I ditched everyone downstairs.
+Sawa walked into my room only a few minutes later, as I was still hiding stuff around my room.
+I should have expected her to find her way up after I ditched everyone downstairs.

 “So, Taji.
-Why the hell did you not take the hint to get out of the room, you could have stormed out and I would have said I am going to apologise, instead of having to sit there for half an hour.”
-Sawa said in a frustrated tone.
+Why the hell didn’t you take the hint to get out of the room?
+You could have stormed out, and I would have said I was going to apologize, instead of having to sit there for half an hour,” Sawa said in a frustrated tone.

-“I didn’t realise what you were trying to do till after.”
+“I didn’t realize what you were trying to do until after.”

 “Huh?
 Do you think I care about what you felt?
 Please never assume that I would put your feelings under my consideration.”

-Wow, she really straight up said that, I knew she was straight forward but this is just plain rude.
+Wow, she really just said that.
+I knew she was straightforward, but this is just plain rude.
 Whatever, as long as she doesn’t question what I was doing.

 “Anyways, now that’s done, what are you doing?”
 Sawa asked curiously while wandering around my room.